hashicorp/packer/website/source/docs/builders/azure-setup.html.md

 Device login is an alternative way to authorize in Azure Packer.
 Device login only requires you to know your Subscription ID.
 (Device login is only supported for Linux based VMs.)
 Device login is intended for those who are first time users, and just want to ''kick the tires.''
-We recommend the SPN approach if you intend to automate Packer, or for deploying Windows VMs.
+We recommend the SPN approach if you intend to automate Packer.

 > Device login is for **interactive** builds, and SPN is **automated** builds.